gavyaggarwal/USDA-EAT-UX-Form/TESTING.md

 * **GPU Powered Animations:** Typically, web animations are performed using the CPU (Central Processing Unit, used for general processing).
 We used the new CSS3 web standards which perform animations using the GPU (Graphics Processing Unit), a chip found in most computers specialized for graphics related processing.
 This results in buttery smooth animations and leaves the CPU free to do other tasks required by the form.
 * **Reduced DOM Queries:** When we want to dynamically change the contents of our page, we use a library called jQuery, which searches for elements on the page and allows us to perform actions on them.
 When searching for elements, the DOM (document object model), an internal data structure that represents every element on the page is queried for the element we are looking for.
 Since the DOM is very large (due to the sheer number of elements on the page), querying the DOM is computationally expensive, and we reduced the number of times we queried the DOM by saving our results from previous queries.

 Ultimately, we saw a significant improvement after making the above changes.
 The time spent on rendering dropped to 412 milliseconds, a **73% reduction**.
-The frame rate was able to consistently stay above 56 frames per second, an **increase over 500%**.
+The frame rate was able to consistently stay above 56 frames per second, an **increase of over 500%**.

 ### Compatibility Testing